hellofromtonya/udacity-dsand-project2/explanation_2.md

 Notice that `_find_files()` is nested within the `find_files()`.
 Why?
 In this design, `_find_files()` is tightly coupled to `find_files()` as it is the recursive worker.
 It is intended only for its parent function and not to be reused as a helper for potentially other functions within a package.

 With this design, the nested function has access to the given `suffix` without having to specifically pass it with each recursive call.

-## Efficiency

-The time efficiency for this function is O(n), where `n` is dependent upon the number of subdirectories and files.

-The space efficiency in the worst case is also O(n) where all files in path match.

-## Summary

-1. Efficiency: worst case of O(n) time and a O(n) space.
-2. Data structure: array, more specifically a Python list.